 First and foremost, we are professional translators as well as native speakers of Italian and Japanese, respectively.
 This is one of our greatest strengths, because it allows us to perfectly understand the source text (Italian, Japanese, or English) and then write correctly in the target language (Japanese or Italian).

-Besides our translation experience, the quality assurance process we employ when translating is an important reference for our clients, as is our combined résumé (it can be requested).
+Besides translation experience, the translation quality assurance process we employ when translating is an important reference for our clients, as is our combined résumé (it can be requested).
 We also amassed considerable experience over the many years we spent working in several industries before we became freelance translators in 1997.
 We don't know everything, of course, and in addition to some very specialized topics we have never handled before, there are also topics that we are only familiar with to a certain extent.
 For this reason, we invite clients to provide us with as much technical information as possible so that we can learn the new subject matter.

 How do you guarantee your interpreting quality?

 What was said above regarding translation quality also applies to interpreting quality.
 Within certain limits dictated by our interpreting experience, a given set of specific words (just the words, not necessarily the details of the topic itself) can be learned in a relatively short time frame, as long as we are provided with sufficient documentation in advance.

 How do you determine your translation and interpreting rates?

 Pricing is calculated per source word for English to Italian, English to Japanese, and Italian to Japanese translations, and per source character for Japanese to Italian translations.
 When it's not possible to automatically count source words or characters, we calculate prices based on the target count instead.
 For more information about our pricing methods, please see our translation page.
 Interpreting rates are based on 8-hour days of service (a discount may be given for half-days) plus additional fees for any hours beyond the standard eight hours per day.

 What is your minimum charge?